Basic Info.

 MANUFACTURE PROCESS

-*Those working medium involvedhighly corrosive acids and alkalis;
+APPLICATION WHERE GLASS LINED EQUIPMENT USED*Those working medium involvedhighly corrosive acids and alkalis;

 *High-purity process where cleanliness is important, for the ability to clean as well as to minimize the risk of metal contamination;